Hodge Laplacians on graphs: Cohomology and Hodge theory for pedestrians

 In summary, we saw \textit{three different ways of defining cohomology}: If $A$ and $B$ are matrices satisfying $AB = 0$, then the cohomology group with respect to $A$ and $B$ may be taken to be any one of the following,

-For readers who have heard of the term \textit{homology}, that can be defined just by taking adjoints.
+For readers who may have heard of the term \textit{homology}, that can be defined just by taking adjoints.
 Note that if $AB = 0$, then $B^* A^* = 0$ and we may let $B^*$ and $A^*$ play the role of $A$ and $B$ respectively.
 The homology group with respect to $A$ and $B$ may then be taken to be any one of the following,

-As we can see, the last two spaces in \eqref{eq:cohomology} and \eqref{eq:homology} are identical, i.e., there is no difference between cohomology and homology in our context (but see Section~\ref{sec:caveats} for caveats).
+As we can see, the last two spaces in \eqref{eq:cohomology} and \eqref{eq:homology} are identical, i.e., there is no difference between cohomology and homology in our context (see Theorem~\ref{thm:cohomology} for a proof and Section~\ref{sec:caveats} for caveats).